xperseguers/theodia/README.md

 ## Upgrade

-If you are upgrading from version 1.x, please upgrade the plugins:
+If you are upgrading from version 1.x, please migrate the plugins:

 1. Open Admin Tools > Upgrade
 2. Click the button "Run Upgrade Wizard"